apache/gravitino/docs/trino-connector/catalog-mysql.md

 This can be used to join data between different systems like MySQL and Hive, or between two different MySQL instances.

 ## Create table

 Currently, only basic mysql table creation statements are supported, including fields, null allowance, and comments.
 Advanced features like primary key, index, default value, auto increment are not supported.

+## Alter table

+Support for the following alter table operations:
+- Rename table
+- Add a column
+- Drop a column
+- Change a column type
+- Set a table property

 ## Table and Schema properties